talkohavy/guides/docs/programming/npm.md

 ### - D. npm login Deep Dive

-When you run `npm login`, an `.npmrc` file is created, or is being updated with a fresh new token.
+When you run `npm login`, an `.npmrc` file is created (or is being updated if it already exists) with a fresh new token.
 This means that if a previous existing (either by `npm login` or by copy-pasting a generated _Access Token_ from npm), it is now gone.
 Erased.

 ---